elegant-scipy/elegant-scipy/markdown/preface.markdown

 We strongly encourage you to try doing this.
 The community lives because people are willing to share their code and improve existing code.
-And, if we each contribute a little bit, together we built a lot.
+And, if we each contribute a little bit, together we build a lot.
 But, beyond any altruistic reasons for contributing, there are some very practical personal benefits.
 By engaging with the community you will become a better coder.
 Any code you contribute will be reviewed by others and you will receive feedback.